Terence Ray Solicitors owns and operates this site www.trsolicitors.co.uk

 Where we need to collect personal data by law or in order to process your instructions or perform a contract, we have with you and you fail to provide that data when requested, we may not be able to carry out your instructions or perform the contract we have or are trying to enter into with you.
 In this case, we may have to cancel our engagement or contract you have with us, but we will notify you if this is the case at the time.

 We use your personal data only for the following purposes:

-- To fulfil a contract, or take steps linked to a contract, with you or your organization.
-This includes:
+- To fulfil a contract, or take steps linked to a contract, with you or your organisation.

 - to register you as a client of Terence Ray Solicitors;

-- to provide and administer legal services or other services or solutions, as instructed by you or your organization;
+- to provide and administer legal services or other services or solutions, as instructed by you or your organisation;

 - to process payments, billing and collection; and

 - As required by Terence Ray Solicitors to conduct our business and pursue our legitimate interests, in particular:

 - to administer and manage our relationship with you, including accounting, auditing, and taking other steps linked to the performance of our business relationship including identifying persons authorised to represent our clients, suppliers or service providers;